 Crossley got his start in finance right after college.
 He graduated from Southern Methodist University with a BBA in economics and immediately hit the job market.
 “In 1959, I went to work for Salomon Brothers in institutional sales because they offered to pay me $25 more a month than the others,” Crossley said.

 Crossley moved on from Salomon, and in 1970, opened an office for White Weld & Co., which ultimately became Merrill Lynch.
 Over his career, Crossley would go on to serve at several asset management firms including Alex.Brown and Sons (now a part of Raymond James), Legg Mason, Smith Barney/Citigroup and Morgan Stanley.

-Four years ago, Crossley and his partners, Roger Blackmar and Dianne Brady, joined Wunderlich (and subsequently BRWM) from Morgan Stanley because they sought out a firm that offered more agility and flexibility in managing their clients’ portfolios.
+Four years ago, Crossley and his partners, Roger Blackmar and Dianne Brady, joined BRWM from Morgan Stanley because they sought out a firm that offered more agility and flexibility in managing their clients’ portfolios.
 The ability to access multiple platforms in-house while retaining a sense of autonomy made the move to BRWM an easy decision for Crossley and his team.